wedham/sqlstatscollector/README.md

 - the web UI - lets you add instances for collection to the central database
 - the powershell - script for collecting all data
 - the reports - a view of the statistics and potential issues in the database

+## old project parts (to be removed)

+- database
+- helperscripts
+- powershell
+- scheduling